incubyte/incubyte.github.io/content/blog/technical-assessment-evaluation-criteria.md

 ### Clean coding practices

-It is not possible to evaluate everything by a quick assessment, but below mentioned are a few key indicators waving the green flag:
+It is not possible to evaluate everything during an interview, but below mentioned are a few key indicators that give us an insight into how you work:

-### Code format
+#### Code format

 Code writing skills are essential, but so is code readability.
-A neatly formatted code has the power of readability.
+A neatly formatted code is readable.

-### Amount of nesting in your code
+#### Amount of nesting in your code

 Excessive nesting makes the code difficult to understand and raises cognitive complexity.

-Applying best practices to your code:
+#### Applying best practices to your code:

 Using clean code practices speaks much more of a personal habit as much as your coding skill.
 It can range from using the appropriate naming conventions to Page Object Models if you are working on test automation.
 Having some linters integrated into your IDE can help you adhere to the best practices.

-### Commented-out code
+#### Commented-out code

 Commented code is as good as a dead code.
 Version control systems, as well as modern IDEs, are great at maintaining history, code should not be kept commented with your current production code.